OutSorcerer/pocket-automl-android-tutorial/README.md

 * [Android Studio](https://developer.android.com/studio) 4.2 (installed on a Linux, Mac or Windows machine)

-* an Android device in
-  [developer mode](https://developer.android.com/studio/debug/dev-options)
-  with USB debugging enabled and a USB cable (to connect Android device to your computer, if not using an emulator)
+* [if not using an Android emulator] an Android device in [developer mode](https://developer.android.com/studio/debug/dev-options) with USB debugging enabled and a USB cable (to connect an Android device to your computer)

 ## Step 1.
 Train a model in Pocket AutoML